rathk/1310MDD/README.md

 The most current SQL dump as of 10/22/13 is 'procipe10-12-138-56 PM.sql'.

 Testing Username: Tester
-Testing Password: Password@
+Testing Password: Password@1

 There are other users entered into the database to utilize for testing; however you can also create your own users by filling out the form on the app to create a new user, then use your new account to test the app.
+All users listed in the database have the same password as listed for the Testing Password.

 Instructions for viewing the API Proof of Concept: